dragsbruh/ruider/README.md

 $
 ```

-**NOTE:** This command lists all mangas from all manga homes in order it interprets it.
-So, when you type the starting characters of the manga name, it autocompletes to the first match.
-You can lookup the output of this command to see if it autocompletes to the intended manga.
+**NOTE:** This command lists all mangas from all manga homes in the order it interprets it.
+So normally when you type the starting characters of the manga name, it autocompletes to the first match, and you can look up the output of this command to know what you can type.